SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 When the function returns,
 your changes to the original are overwritten with the value of the copy.
-Do not depend on the call-by-reference optimization's implementation to try keep the changes from being overwritten.
+Do not depend on the implementation of the call-by-reference optimization to try to keep the changes from being overwritten.

 ..
 When the call-by-reference optimization is in play, it would happen to do what you want.
-   But you still shouldn't do that -- as noted above, you're not allowed to depend on behavior differences that happen because of call by reference.
+   But you still shouldn't do that -- as noted above, you're not allowed to depend on behavioral differences that happen because of call by reference.

 You can't pass the same argument to multiple in-out parameters because the order in which the copies are written back